Fewbytes/rubber-docker/README.md

 # Contributions
 Contributions are welcome!
 If you found a bug or something to improve feel free to open an issue or a pull request.
 Please note that the entire repository is under MIT license and your contribution will be under that license.

+# Sponsors
+We'd like to thank our friends at [Strigo.io](http://strigo.io/) for kindly providing their platform, and allowing us to deliver this and other workshops without worrying about infrastructure.
+If you plan to deliver this workshop yourself, we highly encourage you to [contact them](contact@strigo.io).